WarFarel/EcoSmartCity/README.md

 After testing the UI I concluded that I have coded one too many labels to do with the demand, as a result I had to enter demand twice, I fixed it by deleting one.
 ![Error#3](https://github.com/user-attachments/assets/c78cdabe-9b3f-4338-9db8-2e46c6fa2f26)
 ![Error#3 Fix](https://github.com/user-attachments/assets/133affa8-01a9-4725-9e77-3ec5012b634e)

+Learning Outcomes.
+Having the procedural programming paradigms that I have included means that the focus on the functions and the procedures is much more significant as well as it helps to execute the tasks in a sequence, it helps to make the approach top-down which means that the code is in a structure around a set of instructions, this is usually managed by global procedures, whereas the object oriented programming that I have used has classes which have encapsulation for both the data as well as bahaviours.
+It focuses on encapuslation, inheritance and polymorphism which is effective at making the code more reusabble especially helpful in large codes.
+The event driven paradigms I have included focus on events as the name suggests this is things such as the buttons I included when pressed they make a decision or make something appear on the screen, this helps as I made the program much more interactive however this can be difficult as it might be problematic to debug the issues if some arrise.